koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_12_when-doing-what.md

-# When doing what?
+# Slide 12 of Lecture 4 contains information about When doing what?
 Basic types of layout.
 Volume vs. Variety

 # The graph in slide 12 of lecture 4 presents a two-dimensional graph with Volume on the vertical axis and Variety on the horizontal axis:
 Both axes range from Low to High, with Medium marked in the middle of the Volume axis.